 Paula left for her place downtown, so Lee and I were studying when the phone rang.
 It was Paula.
 “John Lennon’s been shot, babe,” she said.
 “It’s on the radio.”

-Thirty eight years.
+Forty years.
 I can’t believe he’s been gone that long; I can’t believe I’m way older than he ever got a chance to be.
 It sucks.
+Breslin wrote it best.

 Here’s my favourite picture of him, the one I used to use on posters I’d make up for Hot Nasties shows.
 I liked it because he looked like a punk.
 That’s Stu in the background, I think.
 Also long gone.